athenalpn/mccwa/03-stl.md

 Files can be written to using streams.

 1. Create the `ofstream` with the filename.
-2. Check that the file was successfully open with `is_open`
+2. Check that the file was successfully opened with `is_open`
 3. Stream data into the `ofstream`
 4. Optional: clean up with `close`